pymoc/pymoc/docs/installation.rst

   $ pip install py-moc

-If you do not have Python3 or pip configured on your system, instructions can be found on `Real Python`_ and in the PyPa_ documentation.
+If you do not have Python or pip configured on your system, instructions can be found on `Real Python`_ and in the PyPa_ documentation.